ericz3/puzzleduel/PROPOSAL.md

 - [ ] GUI
 	- [ ] buttons
 	- [ ] browse for and upload image from computer
+	- [ ] browse for and upload image from url
 	- [ ] display text
 	- [ ] links